L.A. Mayor-Elect Karen Bass Vows To “Solve Homelessness”

 In her first address since her historic win as the first woman and the second Black mayor of Los Angeles, Rep. Karen Bass has promised to solve the city’s homelessness crisis.

-Bass gave the address at the historic Ebell Theatre and called on voters across the city to be a part of the solution in helping the more than 40,000 who are living on the streets of L.A.
+Karen Bass gave the address at the historic Ebell Theatre and called on voters across the city to be a part of the solution in helping more than 40,000 people who are living on the streets of L.A.

 “The crisis we face affects us all and all of us must be part of the solution,” Bass said, according to CNN.
 “Being a coalition builder is not coming together to sing Kumbaya. … Being a coalition builder is about marshalling all of the resources, all of the skills, the knowledge, the talent of this city.